reactjs/react.dev/content/docs/reconciliation.md

 When that's not the case, you can add a new ID property to your model or hash some parts of the content to generate a key.
 The key only has to be unique among its siblings, not globally unique.

-As a last resort, you can pass item's index in the array as a key.
+As a last resort, you can pass an item's index in the array as a key.
 This can work well if the items are never reordered, but reorders will be slow.

-There can also be issues with the state of a component in a list if indexes are used as keys.
-The state of an item in a list (or any deep state inside of it) will stay attached to the original position of the item, even if the item has “moved” in the data source.
-This is particularly noticeable with inputs retaining their values in the original positions even when their parent components reorder or are prepended to.
+Reorders can also cause issues with component state when indexes are used as keys.
+Component instances are updated and reused based on their key.
+If the key is an index, moving an item changes it.
+As a result, component state for things like controlled inputs can get mixed up and updated in unexpected ways.

 [Here](codepen://reconciliation/index-used-as-key) is an example of the issues that can be caused by using indexes as keys on CodePen, and [here](codepen://reconciliation/no-index-used-as-key) is a updated version of the same example showing how not using indexes as keys will fix these reordering, sorting, and prepending issues.